How to Treat Internal Hemorrhoids

 Hemorrhoidectomy

-It is often used for large or persistent hemorrhoids.
+- Used for large or persistent hemorrhoids

 Stapled Hemorrhoidopexy